hjnieuwenhuizen/John_The_Scones_Components/README.md

 ## Start

-To start dev server for John The Scones Components, run:
+To start dev server for John The Scone's Components, run:

 ```bash
 npm run start